Deadline: 19 July 2019

 - Community value – the project applies to a community/communities / stakeholder group who are directly impacted by climate change or will be more adversely impacted in the future

 - A GBP 5,000 grant to support or launch your project;

 - A fully sponsored delegate place to attend the One Young World Summit 2019 in London, UK.

 How to apply?

-Applying is simple, just complete the online application form before 25 July 2018.
+Applying is simple, just complete the online application form.
 Applications will be shortlisted by One Young World and shortlisted applicants will be invited to an online interview with Mary Robinson and One Young World co-founder Kate Robertson who will decide the award winner.
-Make sure to carefully read the criteria for entry in the eligibility part before you apply.

 For more information, please visit the official web page.